richmahn/en_tn/1co/09/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations of the Old Testament.
+Some translations prefer to set apart quotations from the Old Testament.
 Many other English translations indent the words of 9:9 that are quoted from the Old Testament.

 Chapters 8-10 form a single unit, answering the question: "Is it acceptable to eat meat that has been sacrificed to an idol?"
 In this chapter, Paul defends himself from the claim of trying to make financial gains from the church.